datakurre/blog/content/blog/2020/06/plone-volto-hasura-gatsby-mashup/index.md

 ![](volto-sisu-connector.png)

 All this required successful teamwork, not only with a few developers to do the technical implemenation, but also with the dozens of our content editors to create and connect the actual content.

-That said, we successfully reached our goal, where what you see, edit and connect in Volto:
+That said, we successfully reached our goal:

+What you see, edit and connect in Volto.

 ![](volto-image.png)

-Is what you get in our GatsbyJS built study guide web site:
+Is what you get in our GatsbyJS built study guide web site.

 ![](study-guide-image.png)

 As they say: something old, something new and something blue.

 The perfect match.